Updated October 26, 2023

-Hedge fund is an investment partnership between the fund manager (called the general partner) and investors in the hedge fund (called limited partners).
-Hedge funds strategies can carry a huge risk of investment and be chasing the bull market or following a herd mentality can get you trampled financially.
-Plunging cash into a high performing fund without doing your homework can result in a poor grade at the end of the trading session.
-So, here’s your financial market survival toolkit with handy tips to guide through the ins and outs of hedge fund strategies.
+A hedge fund is an investment partnership between the fund manager (called the general partner) and investors in the hedge fund (called limited partners).
+Hedge fund strategies can carry a huge investment risk, and chasing the bull market or following a herd mentality can get you financially trampled.
+Plunging cash into a high-performing fund without doing your homework can result in a poor grade at the end of the trading session.
+So, here’s your financial market survival toolkit with handy tips to guide you through the ins and outs of hedge fund strategies.

-What is a hedge fund strategies?
-A hedge fund is a term for investments made by limited partners who contribute money which is then managed by the general partner.
+A hedge fund is a term for investments made by limited partners who contribute money, which the general partner manages.

-Hedge fund strategies came into existence because this partnership’s purpose was to make money, regardless of whether there is a bull market or a bear.
-Managers hedge themselves against losses by following a number of hedge fund strategies.
+Hedge fund strategies existed because this partnership aimed to make money, regardless of whether there was a bull market or a bear.
+Managers hedge themselves against losses by following several hedge fund strategies.

-- Hedge fund strategies are run by separate manages while sub-advisors run the mutual fund
+- Separate managers run hedge fund strategies, while sub-advisors run the mutual fund.

 General/Limited Partnership Model

-- The typical hedge fund strategies structure is two-tier, comprising the general/limited partnership model.
+- The typical hedge fund strategy structure is two-tier, comprising the general/limited partnership model.

-- Within this structure, the funds are operated by the general partner and there should be a minimum of one limited partner as well who makes investments and have limited liability/liability for paid in money.
+- Within this structure, the funds are operated by the general partner, and there should be a minimum of one limited partner who makes investments and has limited liability/liability for paid-in money.

 - Such a partnership can have multiple general and limited partners.
-However, there are some SEC rules which limit the number of investors barred from registration.
+However, some SEC rules limit the number of investors barred from registration.

-- Typical structure of the partnership is a limited liability company or LLC called so because it is a flow-through tax unit and investors can be held in limited liability equalling their amount of investment.
+- A typical partnership structure is a limited liability company, or LLC, because it is a flow-through tax unit, and investors can be held in limited liability, equalling their investment amount.

-- General partner markets and manages the funds including the hiring of a fund manager and administration of fund operations.
+- General partner markets and manages the funds, including hiring a fund manager and administrating fund operations.

 One Partner or Many?

-Hedge Funds Take the High Road and MF the Low:
+Hedge Funds take the High Road, and Mutual Funds the Low

-The fee structure is one of the chief points of difference between Hedge Funds vs Mutual Fund.
-Mutual Funds involve lower fees, while fees paid by investors in the case of hedge funds strategies are higher and include additional fees not charged by an MF.
+The fee structure is one of the chief points of difference between Hedge Funds vs Mutual Funds.
+Mutual Funds involve lower fees, while fees paid by investors in the case of hedge fund strategies are higher and include additional fees not charged by an MF.